liquid-java/liquidjava-docs/pages/annotations/state-refinements.md

 }
 ```

-If no `to` transition is declared, LiquidJava defaults the constructor to the first state listed in the corresponding `@StateSet`.
+If no `to` transition is declared, LiquidJava defaults the constructor to the first state of each state set.

-Constructors must always be present for typestate checking to work correctly, because they are the point where the initial state values are assigned.
-Otherwise, the initial values are not set and the verifier won't be able to track the state of the object across method calls.

-When refining interfaces, which cannot have a constructor, LiquidJava still needs an initialization point.
-In those cases, the refinement interface must declare a method whose name matches the class we are refining.
-For example, an interface named `ArrayListRefinements` that is refining `java.util.ArrayList` should declare the method `public void ArrayList()`.
-This method plays the role of a constructor for the typestate system and ensures the initial values are set correctly.
+When refining interfaces, which cannot have constructors, a method whose name matches the target class or interface can be used to play the role of a constructor.
+For example, an interface named `ArrayListRefinements` that is refining the class `java.util.ArrayList` can declare the method `public void ArrayList()` for setting the initial state.

 ## Multiple State Sets